Cafe-style coffee at home

 Why?
 Well if coffee goes stale, then unfortunately you'll never make a great coffee at home, One of the best ways to ensure that your coffee stays fresh and delicious is by storing it properly.

-At Balance Coffee, we recommend buying whole coffee beans if you can.
+At Balance Coffee, we recommend buying whole coffee beans whenever possible.

 Why?
-Sadly, ground coffee begins to lose its freshness within a couple of hours when exposed to oxygen, which means after a few days the most freshest flavours will disappear from your morning brew.
+Sadly, ground coffee begins to lose its freshness within a couple of hours when exposed to oxygen, which means after a few days, the freshest flavours will disappear from your morning brew.

 Storing Ground Coffee

-• Keep it in airtight container away from any direct sunlight.
+• Keep it in an airtight container away from any direct sunlight.
 According to Hand Ground, reducing the time your coffee is exposed to oxygen is crucial for keeping it in good condition.
-This is because the coffee will oxidise when exposed to the air, which in turn will make your coffee lose its lovely aroma and flavour.
+This is because coffee oxidises when exposed to air, which in turn makes it lose its lovely aroma and flavour.

 • Avoid steam and moisture.
 Like oxygen, humidity can also affect the flavour of your grounds.
 So a cool, dry cupboard is the best place for your ground coffee.

-• Do not keep it in the fridge!
-It is a common myth that is meant to help preserve your coffee, but it will actually do the complete opposite.
-Coffee will absorb moisture and any aromas in your fridge - and nobody wants a cup of garlic coffee right?
+• Could you not keep it in the fridge?
+It is a common myth meant to help preserve your coffee, but it will actually do the opposite.
+Coffee will absorb moisture and any aromas in your fridge—and nobody wants a cup of garlic coffee.

 What container should you store ground coffee in?

-There are many ways to storing ground coffee at home.
+There are many ways to store ground coffee at home.
 One of the best options is a glass jar with a suction lid.

 Espresso

-The base ingredient for many coffee drinks - including flat whites, lattes and cappuccinos - is the espresso.
-Enjoyed across the world, this is a method of brewing that creates a small, extremely concentrated cup of coffee.
+The base ingredient for many coffee drinks—including flat whites, lattes, and cappuccinos—is espresso.
+Enjoyed worldwide, this method of brewing produces a small, extremely concentrated cup of coffee.

-The fine coffee grinds slow the hot water, which increases the pressure necessary to push the water through the filter.
+The fine coffee grinds slow the hot water, increasing the pressure needed to push the water through the filter.

 This process sounds complicated, but as long as you have very fine coffee grounds and an Aeropress, you can make an equivalent shot of coffee that will work extremely well in any coffee drink.
 Here's how to do it: